nasa-gcn/gcn.nasa.gov/app/routes/docs/roadmap.md

 The following features are coming soon to GCN.

+## GCN Notices over Email

+Users can now stream GCN Notices with GCN Classic over Kafka using the python or javascript source code generated via the [QuickStart guide](https://gcn.nasa.gov/quickstart).
+Self-subscription of GCN Notices delivered via email will available in a near-future release.

 ## Unified Schema

 The unified schema is a modern and standards-based format for GCN Notices.
 The schema itself is described in the machine-readable [Apache Avro](https://avro.apache.org) format and the records are serialized as easily parsed JSON records.
 Similar fields have consistent naming and units across all missions supported by GCN.